-The bill amends the Code of West Virginia to enhance the governance structure of institutional boards of governors, particularly at West Virginia University (WVU) and West Virginia State University (WVSU).
+The bill amends the Code of West Virginia to enhance the governance structure of institutional boards of governors, particularly focusing on West Virginia University (WVU) and West Virginia State University (WVSU).
 Key changes include increasing the number of lay members on the WVU Board of Governors from 12 to 15, and requiring that one member from each board have a background in agriculture, forestry, or related sciences.
-Additionally, the bill clarifies that elected faculty, student, and classified or non-classified employees will serve as nonvoting advisory members.
-It also mandates that the Governor consider the needs of West Virginia and its citizens when making appointments to these boards.
+Additionally, the bill clarifies that elected faculty, student, and classified or non-classified employees will serve as nonvoting advisory members, and it mandates that the Governor consider the needs of the state and its citizens when making appointments to these boards.

 Statutes affected: Introduced Version: 18B-2A-1, 18B-2A-2